 Innovation Through Collaboration

-Acclaimed historian, journalist, and biographer Walter Isaacson is the 2022 Mary S. Stern Lecturer, opens a new window on October 6 at the Aronoff Center for the Arts.
+Acclaimed historian, journalist, and biographer Walter Isaacson was the 2022 Mary S. Stern Lecturer, opens a new window which occurred on October 6 at the Aronoff Center for the Arts.

 Issacson has chronicled transformative ideas and innovative partnerships of Steve Jobs, opens a new window, Albert Einstein, opens a new window, Benjamin Franklin, opens a new window, and Leonardo da Vinci, opens a new window.
 In celebration of the Stern Lecture, materials from CHPL’s Rare Books Collection will be on display highlighting three such historic scientific partnerships.